How to Sleep on Your Side the Right Way

 Often, the solution is simple if somewhat costly—get a better mattress.
 The best mattresses for hip pain keep the hips aligned with the rest of your spine, while also providing pressure and pain relief—soft, thick comfort layers are the best for easing pressure in your shoulders and hips.
 If you can’t afford a new mattress, a soft mattress topper can make your current mattress more comfortable.

 Most of us are familiar with the “pins and needles” feeling we get when our legs or arms fall asleep.
 The scientific term for this is “paresthesia,” and it often occurs simply from holding one position for a considerable length of time.
 For example, sitting in a car for hours can cause your legs and buttocks to go numb.

 More severe causes of paresthesia can include nerve damage or pressure on a nerve from something such as a herniated disc, enlarged blood vessels, or infection.

 Many side sleepers struggle with how to place their arms comfortably, causing them to wake up with numb hands and fingers.
 To avoid paresthesia, avoid falling asleep with your arms stretched above your head, folded under your head and pillow, or bent, as all of these positions cut off blood circulation.
-You can also use a body pillow to place between your knees and support your top arm.
+You can also use a body pillow to place a cushion between your knees and support your top arm.